 |Night||Savor the nightlife at Parikia|

-2 days in Paros – Our experience
+2 days in Paros – Best things to do

 We took a SeaJets ferry from Santorini to Paros and reached the island at around 1 pm.
 It was a beautiful ferry ride and we spent half our time on the deck enjoying the breeze and the fantastic views.

 On arriving at Paros, we could immediately see how beautiful the island was – there’s a small windmill that greets you right at the port!

 We had arranged for a transfer to the hotel (it cost 35 Euro for the 4 of us) and the lovely guy was waiting for us.
 We stayed at the family villa of the hotel Kalypso Villas which is a lovely property overlooking the sea with a small beach right outside!
 Our family villa was actually a huge house – it had 3 floors and a huge hot tub on the patio overlooking the sea!

 Paros – Day 1

 Afternoon – After grabbing a quick lunch at the hotel, we donned our hats and walked to the town of Naoussa.
 Despite it being very sunny it was quite comfortable with a cool breeze blowing.
 We spent the afternoon browsing the market in the narrow streets of Naoussa.
 It was as quintessentially Greek as it could be with whitewashed buildings, blue doors and windows, and flowers everywhere.
 It was like walking in a dream.

 Evening – Naoussa is one of the most beautiful fishing villages in Greece.
 It has a long shoreline dotted with fishing vessels.
 The long harbour has plenty of restaurants overlooking the sea.
 From the port of Naoussa, we grabbed a taxi-boat to the Kolombithres beach.
 It was a short 20 min ride but very bumpy so try and sit on the upper deck or you might get seasick.